ljufa/rsplayer/README.md

 ### Android

-Download `rsplayer-desktop_<version>_android.apk` from the [latest release](https://github.com/ljufa/rsplayer/releases/latest) and open it on the phone (Android 8.0+).
+Download `rsplayer_<version>_android.apk` from the [latest release](https://github.com/ljufa/rsplayer/releases/latest) and open it on the phone (Android 8.0+).
 The full player runs inside the app: put music in the shared **Music** folder, grant the media permission on first start, and playback works offline with lock-screen controls.
 Details in the [Android guide](https://docs.rsplayer.de/#/installation?id=android).

 > ASIO is a trademark and software of Steinberg Media Technologies GmbH.